-According to Public Act 093-0504, vision screening will be done, as mandated, for students who are receiving special education services, or students new to the school district.
+Vision and hearing screening is performed according to Illinois State mandates.
+The program is conducted by state certified screening technicians under the direction of the certified school nurses who are also licensed by the State as both Vision Screening and Audiometric Technicians.
 Vision screening is not a substitute for a complete eye and vision evaluation by an eye doctor.
 Your child is not required to undergo this vision screening if an optometrist or ophthalmologist has completed and signed a report form indicating that an examination has been administered within the previous 12 months, and that evaluation is on file at school.
-If you have any questions about this, please call the school nurses.
+If you have any questions about this, please call the school nurse at your child's school.